-The modelling assumptions considered for the computation of $\Delta$ EVE and $\Delta$ NII:
+The modelling assumptions considered for the computation of Δ EVE and Δ NII:

 - For Δ EVE commercial margins and other spread components have been included in the cash flows used in the computation and discount rate. - Non-maturity deposits (NMD's) have been split in Retail and Wholesale deposits.
-The Bank carried out behavioural analysis based on historical data to establish set levels of core and non-core deposits.
-For both Retail and Wholesale NMDs identified as non-core these have been taken to reprice in the overnight bucket.
-Correspondingly core deposits has been assigned the longest repricing maturity of 8 years with an average life of 4 years. - A conditional prepayment rate ("CPR") has been computed for the loan portfolio based on a 3 year historical data.
+The Bank has recently adopted the results of the new non-maturity deposit study at the start of the fiscal year.
+The behavioural analysis study was based on historical data to establish set levels of core, non-core and non-stable deposits.
+For both Retail and Wholesale NMDs identified as non-stable, these have been taken to reprice in the overnight bucket, and core deposits have been assigned the longest repricing maturity between 8 to 10 years with an average life of 4 to 5 years. - A conditional prepayment rate ("CPR") has been computed for the loan portfolio based on a 3 year historical data.
 This was evaluated for Δ EVE computation with and without the CPR factor included and was deemed to have an immaterial impact on the results given the floating rate nature of the loan book.
 Therefore the CPR rate has been excluded at this time, this will be continually monitored for future changes. - The Bank has significant currency exposure in base currency, BMD and also USD (which is pegged to the Bermuda Dollar).
-Exposures in all foreign currencies (FCY) are immaterial as they are less than 4.5% of assets and liabilities.
+Exposures in all foreign currencies (FCY) are immaterial as they are less than 5% of assets and liabilities.
 The Bank has included FCY exposures in the base currency with the conversion rate as on the reporting date.
 Accordingly, significant interest rate correlations between different currencies are not applicable for the Bank's current portfolio.